sarthaktamboli/MTE380/image_processing/humanLocalizerREADME.md

+This is for the humanLocalizer, not the objectDetector.
+humanLocalizer uses tensorflow, and is somehow slower, so it is not used.
+It is still kept in the repo for documentation purposes.

 Clone including submodule (we need the tensorflow object detection API, which is contained in the tensorflow/models repo):
 `git submodule update --init --recursive`